mobieto/skillsbuild-proj/Scrum_Master.md

 - Everyone joined the meeting and everyone has a role to complete.
 Decided date for all work to be done is 16th feb.
 - Some implementation of the full webapp decided to be started during the lab on 14th feb.

+Sprint 1 - 12th February 2024
+Scrum Master: David Orimoyegun
+Details:
+- Met group on monday in the library to discuss progress and necessary final touches.
+- Confirmed the progress of members in the group and agreed to have certain things completed by the time of the lab on the 14th.
+- Discussed necessary UI tweaks during the lab and began to merge everybodys work into the main folder.

+Conclusion:
+- The implementation went well, we made sure to rectify any bugs as we progressed.

 Sprint 1 - 19th February 2024.
 Scrum Master: Priyanka Agheda.
 Details: